ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 When a corporate decision needs to be made, members of the board meet and vote.
 The board's decision-making protocols aren't always visible to shareholders.
 Although the board has a fiduciary duty to its shareholders, shareholders must trust the board.
 This is a sort of _social contract_ expressed as _corporate legalese_ and enforced by _law_.

 **Web3 technologies** (like Arbitrum's protocols and chains) are often built by corporations governed _initially_ by a board of directors.
 Once these technologies achieve product-market fit, the board can gradually decentralize its decision-making authority.
-This is called [progressive decentralization](./concepts/progressive-decentralization.md).
+This is called **progressive decentralization**.
 There are three key components to our current step in this process:

 1. **DAO formation**: The <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a> (decentralized autonomous organization) is a new entity that will own the Arbitrum One and Arbitrum Nova chains.
 This DAO is governed by [The Constitution of the Arbitrum DAO](./dao-constitution), which is a set of rules that describe how the DAO will operate.
 The Constitution is enshrined within a number of social contracts that are used by the Arbitrum DAO to govern itself and its technology assets.
 2. **Governance token launch**: Ownership of governance tokens represents membership within the DAO.
 Token holders can vote on DAO proposals.
 Arbitrum's governance token is **$ARB**, and will be distributed to eligible wallet addresses via an upcoming airdrop.